 After these conservative treatments have been applied and chronic pain still exists from arthritic hips, it may be time to consider a total hip replacement procedure.

 Total hip replacement surgery is not recommended for those who are overweight, tobacco smokers, or diabetics.
-The chance for infection is just too great with these patients and it risks complications after the surgery.
+The chance for infection is just too great with these patients, and it increases the risk of complications after the surgery.

 What to Expect Before and After Surgery

-Once all other forms of treatment have been ruled out and surgery is the last option for dealing with your chronic pain, your general practitioner will need to clear you for surgery.
-The process for clearing you for surgery will require testing for any allergens that may be contained in the implants and used during the procedure.
+Once all other forms of treatment have been ruled out and surgery is the last option for dealing with your chronic pain, you'll need to get clearance from your primary care provider.
+The process for clearing you for surgery may require testing for any allergens that may be contained in the implants and used during the procedure.

 People allergic to nickel, chrome, cobalt, and other metals, as well as the cement used in the surgery, may not be eligible for the procedure or may require different materials.

-Once you've been cleared by your general practitioner, the next step is to have the surgery which, depending on your surgeon, may require general anesthesia.
-Your surgery is generally a two-day inpatient procedure where our multi-disciplinary team uses advanced techniques to provide coordinated care.
+When the day of your surgery arrives, depending on your surgeon, you may require general anesthesia.
+Your surgery will generally require a one to two-day hospital stay, where our multi-disciplinary team uses advanced techniques to provide coordinated care.
 The best example of this is the use of modular prosthetics fit to your body and aligned surgically to leave you feeling like the hip has always been yours.

-The surgery used to be an inpatient procedure that would require you to be in the ICU for three weeks, he explained.
-Now it's only two days, doesn't require the ICU, and you're back home and ready to start your physical therapy.
-In just six to eight weeks with physical therapy you should be back on your feet with considerably less pain.
+While the surgery used to be an inpatient procedure with a three-week ICU stay, now it's only one or two days (no ICU required), and you're back home and ready to start your physical therapy.
+In just six to eight weeks with physical therapy, you should be back on your feet with considerably less pain.
 Your healing process normally takes 16 to 20 weeks, as soft tissue takes longer to heal.

 Personalized, Coordinated Care

-We've formed strategic relationships, not only with individual physicians, but with other health organizations like AdventHealth Physician Group, Florida Medical Clinic and Florida Orthopedic Institute to deliver the convenient care that you've come to expect from us.
-To learn more about what surgical options are available to you, please visit our website or call Call855-303-DOCS.
+At AdventHealth Central Texas, we've formed strategic relationships, not only with individual physicians but with other health organizations, such as outpatient physical therapy providers, to deliver the convenient care that you've come to expect from us.
+To learn more about what surgical options are available to you, please visit our website.